3/12/2025

 Magnus Roman

-Analyst, Kepler Chevrolet
+Analyst, Kepler Cheuvreux

 speaker

-President & CEO
+President and CEO

-So I think looking at where we are right now, as you lay out, obviously, the external environment has been challenging for a couple of years now.
+So I think looking at where we are right now, as you lay out, obviously the external environment has been challenging for a couple of years now.
 And I think we have shown that we can go against that trend by focusing on the things that we can influence.
 I wouldn't make too many conclusions on a single month when it comes to February.
 As I said earlier, we were happy with the development in February.
 There hasn't been any big changes versus the months we've seen before.
-But of course, I said as well, February is a bit of a transition month for us from winter to spring.
+But of course, as I said as well, February is a bit of a transition month for us from winter to spring.
 But also, as you highlight, the external environment is not in the short term indicating a big shift.
-So it's continuously extremely important for us to focus on the things we can influence with our customers, etc. But I wouldn't make too many or too big conclusions on a separate month right now.
+So obviously, it's continuously extremely important for us to focus on the things we can influence with our customers, etc. But I wouldn't make too many or too big conclusions on a separate month right now.

 speaker